sheronkitchilan/baby-journey/README.md

 ### Data Dictionary
 - id - Airbnb's unique identifier for the listing
-- name
+- name - Name of the listing
-- host_id
+- host_id - Airbnb's unique identifier for the host/user
-- host_name
-- neighbourhood_group
-- neighbourhood
-- latitude
-- longitude
+- host_name - Name of the host.
+Usually just the first name(s).
+- neighbourhood_group - The neighbourhood group as geocoded using the latitude and longitude against neighborhoods as defined by open or public digital shapefiles.  - neighbourhood - The neighbourhood as geocoded using the latitude and longitude against neighborhoods as defined by open or public digital shapefiles.             - latitude - Uses the World Geodetic System (WGS84) projection for latitude and longitude.
+- longitude - Uses the World Geodetic System (WGS84) projection for latitude and longitude.
 - room_type
 - price
 - minimum_nights